LukeDuttweiler/genMCMCDiag/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Removed examples that were taking too long and causing a CMD check note.

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

+## revdepcheck results

+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-* This is a new release.
+ * We saw 0 new problems

-## COMMENTS:

-There are currently no references for the methods in this package.
-The package will be updated with a reference when the paper is submitted and posted to arXiv.
+ * We failed to check 0 packages